arcadeJHS/lnurl-quests/README.md

 # LNURL-Quests

-A basic REST API implementation that automatically rewards users for completing quests via LNURL-withdraw.
+A basic REST API implementation that automatically rewards users for completing quests via ```LNURL-withdraw```.
 The ```lnurl``` module implements a simple LNURL service.

 See: [LUD-03: withdrawRequest](https://github.com/lnurl/luds/blob/luds/03.md).

 ## Introduction
-LNURL-whitdraw is a quite complex process, but that can have many interesting use cases.
+LNURL-withdraw is a quite complex process, but that can have many interesting use cases.
 Basically, it is a protocol specification that makes it much easier and more user-friendly to withdraw Bitcoin from services using the Lightning Network.
 Without LNURL-withdraw, receiving Lightning payments requires generating an invoice first, then somehow communicating that invoice to the sender.
 This process is cumbersome, especially on mobile devices.
 Instead of asking for Lightning invoice, a service could display a "withdraw" QR code which contains a specialized LNURL.